2622NSW/Portfolio/README.md

 ## About Me: Keith Lyons

-There is a brief introduction on my [Clyde Street](https://keithlyons.me/about/) blog and [here] (https://keithlyons.me/keith-lyons/).
+There is a brief introduction on my [Clyde Street](https://keithlyons.me/about/) blog and [here] (https://keithlyons.me/keith-lyons/) also.

 Other profiles include: